Proto-Slavic borrowings: Slavic and Celtic

+Borrowings from unknown languages

+There is an alternative possibility that the Proto-Slavic words refusing satemization (*karwā, *krawu, etc.) were borrowed into Pre-Proto-Slavic or perhaps even Pro-Balto-Slavic from some unknown kentum language rather than from Celtic specifically.
+In 1989, Georg Holzer suggested the existence of a "temematic substrate" in Proto-Slavic, comprising at least 45 words borrowed from an unknown (undocumented) Indo-European language and sharing some irregular features.
+In these 45 words, the standard Indo-European voiceless stops (tenues, like p, t, k) inexplicably became voiced (mediae, like b, d, g), and vice versa — a systematic irregularity that points to a specific, undocumented substrate language.

+Responding to Holzer's arguments, Matasović and Kassian later compiled their own lists of possible archaic substrate words in Proto-Slavic (with Kassian doubting the Indo-European character of the substrate language).

 Slavic and Greek

 Ancient Greek words in Proto-Slavic are identified through phonetic features, some related to Greek phonetic history, others possibly Scythian-Sarmatian or Gothic mediations.
-Non-mediated Ancient Greek words are korablja (ark), koliba (cottage, hut), and supposedly trem (porch); Scythian mediations are luk (onion), haluga (fence), koš (basket), talog (dregs), kurva (whore); supposedly Gothic mediations are crkva (church) and daska (plank).
+According to Vlajić-Popović, non-mediated Ancient Greek words are korablja (ark), koliba (cottage, hut), and supposedly trem (porch); Scythian mediations are haluga (fence), koš (basket), talog (dregs), kurva (whore); supposedly Gothic mediations are crkva (church) and daska (plank).

 Other Indo-European languages

 Speculations as to contacts between Proto-Slavic speakers and other Indo-European languages are frequent in the literature on Slavic historical linguistics.
 Proposals include the Italic, Illyrian, Thracian, Venetic, and Armenian languages.